Genivia/ugrep/README.md

                   Interpret  pattern  as a set of fixed strings, separated by new- lines, any of which is to be matched.
 This makes  ugrep  behave as  fgrep.
-If a PATTERN is specified, or -e PATTERN or -N PAT- TERN, then this option does not apply to  -f  FILE  patterns  to allow -f FILE patterns to narrow or widen the PATTERN search.
+If a PATTERN is specified, or -e PATTERN or -N PAT- TERN, then this option has no effect  on  -f  FILE  patterns  to allow  -f FILE patterns to narrow or widen the scope of the PAT- TERN search.

            -f FILE, --file=FILE
                   Read newline-separated patterns from FILE.
 White space in  pat- terns is significant.
 Empty lines in FILE are ignored.
 If FILE does not exist, the GREP_PATH environment variable  is  used  as path   to   FILE.
 If   that   fails,   looks   for   FILE  in /usr/local/share/ugrep/patterns.
 When FILE is a  `-',  standard input is read.
 Empty files contain no patterns; thus nothing is matched.
 This option may be repeated.

            --filter=COMMANDS
                   Filter files through the specified COMMANDS first before search- ing.
 COMMANDS  is  a  comma-separated  list  of  `exts:command [option ...]', where `exts' is a comma-separated list  of  file- name  extensions  and `command' is a filter utility.
 The filter utility should read from standard input and  write  to  standard output.
 Files matching one of `exts' are filtered.
 When `exts' is `*', files with non-matching extensions are filtered.
 One or more  `option'  separated by spacing may be specified, which are passed verbatim to the command.
 A `%' as `option' expands  into the  pathname to search.
 For example, --filter='pdf:pdftotext % -' searches PDF files.
 The `%' expands into a `-' when  search- ing  standard input.
 Option --label=.ext may be used to specify extension `ext' when searching standard input.

            --filter-magic-label=[+]LABEL:MAGIC
                   Associate LABEL with files whose signature "magic  bytes"  match the  MAGIC  regex  pattern.
 Only  files  that have no filename extension are labeled, unless +LABEL is specified.
 When  LABEL matches  an extension specified in --filter=COMMANDS, the corre- sponding command is invoked.
 This option may be repeated.

            --format=FORMAT
                   Output   FORMAT-formatted   matches.
 For    example    --for-
                   mat='%f:%n:%O%~'  outputs matching lines `%O' with filename `%f` and line number  `%n'  followed  by  a  newline  `%~'.
 Context options -A, -B, -C, and -y are ignored.
 See `man ugrep' section FORMAT.